 The Company is entitled to benefits under Package Scheme of Incentives - 2007 as notified by Government of Maharashtra for the Manufacturing set up for cement production facility at Solapur, Maharashtra w.e.f.
 September 1, 2015.
 Under the said policy, the Company is entitled for refund of Value Added Tax (which is now subsumed on GST), exemption from electricity duty and waiver of stamp duty for a period of seven (7) years which was further extended for two (2) years.
-Accordingly, for the year ended March 31, 2023, the Company has recognised INR 2,765.10 lakhs (March 31, 2022: INR 2,000.60 lakhs) as income and disclosed under "Other operating revenue".
+Accordingly, for the year ended March 31, 2024, the Company has recognised INR 3,593.33lakhs (March 31, 2023: INR 2,765.10 lakhs) as income and disclosed under "Other operating revenue".